maker-ATOM/Python-ROS/ROS2/README.md

 - Should be used for continuous data streams (sensor data, robot state, …).
 - Are for continuous data flow.
 Data might be published and subscribed at any time independent of any senders/receivers.
 Many to many connection.
 Callbacks receive data once it is available.
 The publisher decides when data is sent.

+ROS2 is `anonymous`.
+This means that when a subscriber gets a piece of data, it doesn’t generally know or care which publisher originally sent it (though it can find out if it wants).
+The benefit to this architecture is that publishers and subscribers can be swapped out at will without affecting the rest of the system.

 ### Services
 Services are based on a call-and-response model versus the publisher-subscriber model of topics.
 While topics allow nodes to subscribe to data streams and get continual updates, services only provide data when they are specifically called by a client.